Anathem is a book by Neal

 "making a good yarn".

-The book has around 1000 pages, as expected from Stephenson, and is
+The book has around 1000 pages, as usual with Stephenson, and in the

-worth every cent.
-In the US it was distributed along with an audio CD,
+US it was distributed along with an audio CD, the music is

 on-line and it goes rather well with the book.
 Although you can't